C++ and C for Python¶

 in your project.

 Wrapper needs to take care of the differences between the dynamic behaviors in Python and the staticity in C++.
-You can directly call pybind11 API.
-But a better way is to create another wrapping layer between the pybind11 and your library code.
-It allows us to insert additional code in a systematic way.
-Since it is difficult to see the point in a small example, I pull the code for a bigger project ‘turgon’ for demonstration.
+You can directly call pybind11 API, but a better way is to create an additional wrapping layer between the code that uses pybind11 and your library code.
+It allows to insert additional code in a systematic way.
+Since it is not easy to see the point in a small example, I pull in the code for a slightly bigger project (modmesh) for demonstration.

 Here is one way to implement the additional wrapping layer: